fossasia/badgemagic.fossasia.org/README.txt

 The Twitter Widget will never ask for your password, as it gets all your required data from the Open Authentication keys and secrets you will get by creating your application at Twitter.
 It also means that if you change your password, you won’t need to update any of the details of your Widget.

-To find these details, go to https://dev.twitter.com/ and sign in.
+To find these details, go to https://apps.twitter.com/ and sign in.

-Once you have logged in successfully, hover over your name in the top right corner, and click "My Applications," then "Create a New Application."
+Center of the screen click "Create a New Application."

 Enter a unique name (anything you want), a description (again this is just for you), and your site's URL.
 You can leave the Callback URL empty as it is not used for this implementation.